 Once learners have been registered on a course run, Open Awards will request a Qualification Assessment Plan which the Provider must upload to the Portal.
-This document will inform the Quality and Standards Advisor or EQA when units are to be delivered, assessed and IQA'd and will enable us to forward plan external quality assurance activities for each qualification.
+This document will inform the Quality and Standards Advisor or EQA when units are to be delivered, assessed and Internally Quality Assured (IQAd) and will enable us to forward plan external quality assurance activities for each qualification.

-For Medium and High-risk qualifications where pre-verification of assignment briefs is required, the Provider must also upload copies of all assignment briefs to the Portal.
+For Medium and High-risk qualifications where pre-verification is required, the Provider must also upload copies of all assignment briefs to the Portal.

-Most Open Awards qualifications and units have been designed around the principle that the learner will build evidence towards the achievement of the Assessment Criteria over a period of time.
+Most Open Awards qualifications and units have been designed around the principle that the learner will build evidence towards the achievement of the assessment criteria over a period of time.

-It is likely that a variety of assessment methods will be used so an assessment plan should be created outlining how each unit will be assessed.
+It is likely that a variety of assessment methods will be used so an assessment plan should be created outlining the assessment of the entire qualification.
 Consideration should be given to:

-- How each unit / Assessment Criteria will be assessed - The availability of resources at the Provider - Staff expertise (and training requirements) - The most appropriate assessment methods to use (this may differ from group to group) - Devising assessment tasks that can be evidenced and verified - Scheduling assessment across the programme to ensure that learners are not overassessed at any given point
+- How each unit / assessment criteria will be assessed - The availability of resources at the Provider - Staff expertise (and training requirements) - The most appropriate assessment methods to use (this may differ from group to group and unit to unit) - · Devising assessment tasks that can be evidenced and verified - Scheduling assessment across the programme to ensure that learners are not overassessed at any given point

-Providers must make sure that sufficient evidence is generated for each learner that clearly meets all Learning Outcomes and Assessment Criteria for all relevant units.
+Providers must make sure that sufficient evidence is generated for each learner that clearly meets all learning outcomes and assessment criteria for all relevant units.